-Molds and mildew can grow bugs can make their way inside your house.
+Molds, mildew, and bugs can make their way inside your house.
 Not to mention that it is proven that bad air quality can encourage bacterial and fungal growth.
 It’s very dangerous and unhealthy.
 Be proactive and take the necessary steps.
 This is not a matter that should be shrugged off.
 Your home or office must be a comfortable living or working space.
 You and the other people in your home or office will most likely be allergic to molds and fungi.

 Spray Foam Insulation can also deter the breeding of cockroaches, ants, termites, and even rodents.
 It prevents these pests from entering sealed premises.

 Specifically, the Open-Cell Spray Foam Insulation is great for sound absorption and transmission.
 Since spray foam seals the area, it can effectively contain the sound within.
 It has amazing acoustic properties.
 Mid-range frequencies such as your voice or the music from your stereo can be controlled.
 Spray foam is known to have superior auditory controlling capabilities.

 These are just a few reasons why you should consider Spray Foam Insulation after taking a Blower Door Testing.
 You can call Star Spray Home to have your area checked.
 Giving us a call is free of charge.
 We can schedule a spray foam inspection and conduct a blower door testing right away at your most convenient time.